turingschool/curriculum-site/module4/pd/lessons/support_engineering.md

 ***video - kayla previous background***

-To watch the full video with Kayla and learn more about her time as a Support Engineer, like day to day tasks, challenges, and some good piece of advice!
-Check out the full video below.
+To watch the full video with Kayla and learn more about her time as a Support Engineer, like day to day tasks, challenges, and some good pieces of advice, check out the full video below.

 ***video - full ep***

 ## Solutions Architect

-We also spoke with Dan Halverson 2006 BE who has experience in CSM (Customer Success Manager), Customer Support, and has recently changed titles to Solutions Architect at Attentive.
-So instead of taking on a ticket of something not working, Dan works on a team that collaborates with clients to build solutions to work with their customer data platforms, email platforms, and metrics.
+We also spoke with Dan Halverson, 2006 BE, who has experience as a CSM (Customer Success Manager), Customer Support, and has recently changed titles to Solutions Architect at Attentive.
+Instead of taking on a ticket of something not working, Dan works on a team that collaborates with clients to build solutions to work with their customer data platforms, email platforms, and metrics.

 <section class="call-to-action">
 ***"We spend a lot of our time working with clients development team and tools to integrate with our software, tools, and options.”***
 </section>

-The typical day for a Solutions Architect is similar to a Developers.
+The typical day for a Solutions Architect is similar to a Developer's.
 You have standup, discuss blockers, learn new technologies, and read good ol fashioned emails.

 <section class="call-to-action">
 ***"We have lots of client meetings, so I do a recurring weekly or bi-weekly meeting just for them to give me updates on what they're working on.
 If they're having some issues or they wanna explore some of our new features, we'll go over that…And then we'll do things like workshops or sessions where we go over new tooling, changes to how something works, or just some time for us to kind of chat and learn.
 But I would say a majority of my time is working independently on deliverables to clients and then the other half of the week is meetings, calls, and workshops."***
 </section>

-Initially Dan was hesitant to apply to roles that didn’t say “engineer” in the name but has found success in a “untraditional” path.
+Initially Dan was hesitant to apply to roles that didn’t say “engineer” in the name, but has found success in a “untraditional” path.
 What stood out to him was how similar job postings for tech adjacent roles like Solutions Architect were to “software developer.”
 Some similarities mentioned were: CSM account management, SQL, AWS, payloads, and RESTful APIs.
 He realized these job postings, despite having a different title, were seeking the expertise he had.
-He mentions that this “non software engineering” role has been a much better fit for him that his previous engineering role ever was.
+He mentions that this “non software engineering” role has been a much better fit for him than his previous engineering role ever was.

 <section class="call-to-action">
-***"I think it's important for students to know that just because you spent eight months of your life and thousands of hours on projects software engineering might not be a good fit for you.
-And, that's not necessarily a bad thing, even though it's kind of hard for me even say that because it still feels bad some days, but, other technical roles are still a great option."***
+***"I think it's important for students to know that just because you spent eight months of your life and thousands of hours on projects, software engineering might not be a good fit for you.
+And that's not necessarily a bad thing...other technical roles are still a great option."***
 </section>

 <section class="dropdown">